ranahaani/msstream-dl/README.md

 Contributing
 ------------

 We value feedback and contributions from our community.
 Whether it's a bug report, new feature, correction, or additional documentation, we welcome your issues and pull requests.
-Please read through this `CONTRIBUTING <https://github.com/boto/boto3/blob/develop/CONTRIBUTING.rst>`__ document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your contribution.